 - Prime Minister issued Emergency Order No. 1 of 2020 which criminalizes attacks on health personnel, smuggling, and illegal hoarding of good and medicines - Suspension of visa issuance and flight services to countries listed by WHO as the most affected (Korea, China, Italy, Iran, France, Spain, Japan, and Egypt) from 12 March to 23 April. - Closure of three border crossing points with Egypt, dispatch of medical teams and security forces to the border areas with Egypt and halting bus trips to Egypt; and following a state of emergency declared on 16th March, a shutdown of all ports of entry. - Ban on political and social events or gatherings beginning 14 March, including the postponement of the National Economic Conference, scheduled for 29-31 March - The Qastal-Ashkeet land border crossing with Egypt reopened on 11th June 2020, having been closed in March 2020 over coronavirus concerns. - Sudan Joined the United Nations' Better Than Cash Alliance a digital payments platform to Drive Financial Inclusion and Transparency. - Closure of schools, universities, religious institutes, universities, colleges and higher institutes for one month beginning 14 March. - Markets and banks closed and prayers at mosques suspended in South Darfur after five cases confirmed - Introduction of a curfew in the whole country from 24 March 2020 (08:00 pm until 06:00 am) until further notice.
-From 31 March, the hours of the mandatory nationwide curfew were extended to 12 hours to between 6:00 p.m. to 6:00 a.m. - Extension of lockdown on Khartoum State by two weeks from 19 May 2020. - Partial lockdown for the whole country extended until 18th June 2020. - New coronavirus protocol for banks issued by the Central Bank of Sudan to guide banking operations in handling of paper money as well as basic hygiene. - Postponement of basic certification exams in all states until further notice. - Measures introduced to shorten the time worshipers spent in mosques to avoid crowding. - Establishment of a National Covid-19 Response Plan with a budget of \$82 million to manage arrivals at points of entry, isolation, patient care, infection prevention and control, supplies, risk communication, surveillance and capacity building. - Halt to inter-city and long-haul bus travels beginning 26 March (from 6 p.m. to 6:00 a.m.). - Establishment of a national fund to collect donations to combat the pandemic. - Daily reporting has been activated at 10 points of entry: Northern, Red Sea, Khartoum, Kassala, Gedarif and West Darfur states; seaports, airports and ground crossings. - Only scheduled flights of goods and humanitarian supplies and medical supplies are permitted
+From 31 March, the hours of the mandatory nationwide curfew were extended to 12 hours to between 6:00 p.m. to 6:00 a.m. - Extension of lockdown in Khartoum State until 29th June 2020. - Partial lockdown for the whole country extended until 18th June 2020. - New coronavirus protocol for banks issued by the Central Bank of Sudan to guide banking operations in handling of paper money as well as basic hygiene. - Postponement of basic certification exams in all states until further notice. - Measures introduced to shorten the time worshipers spent in mosques to avoid crowding. - Establishment of a National Covid-19 Response Plan with a budget of \$82 million to manage arrivals at points of entry, isolation, patient care, infection prevention and control, supplies, risk communication, surveillance and capacity building. - Halt to inter-city and long-haul bus travels beginning 26 March (from 6 p.m. to 6:00 a.m.). - Establishment of a national fund to collect donations to combat the pandemic. - Daily reporting has been activated at 10 points of entry: Northern, Red Sea, Khartoum, Kassala, Gedarif and West Darfur states; seaports, airports and ground crossings. - Only scheduled flights of goods and humanitarian supplies and medical supplies are permitted

-- Airports closed for both internal and international commercial flights, except for cargo and workers of oil organizations. - Closure of Khartoum International Airport extended until 14 June 2020.
-This excludes scheduled and additional cargo flights, humanitarian and technical assistance, the flights related to the companies operating in oil fields and evacuation of foreigners. - Ban on maize exports from 15 March until further notice. - Local transport within Sudan allowed including fuel and other essential commodities. - Port Sudan operational but Cargo vessels must meet 14 days quarantine from last departure. - Sudan exports on Egyptian trucks are allowed to leave through Ashkit border crossing.
+- Airports closed for both internal and international commercial flights, except for cargo and workers of oil organizations. - Closure of Khartoum International Airport extended until 28th June 2020.
+This excludes scheduled and additional cargo flights, humanitarian and technical assistance, the flights related to the companies operating in oil fields and evacuation of foreigners. - Sudan authorities have opened up gold export trade to private firms including the handling of all exports through Khartoum International Airport. - Ban on maize exports from 15 March until further notice. - Local transport within Sudan allowed including fuel and other essential commodities. - Port Sudan operational but Cargo vessels must meet 14 days quarantine from last departure. - Sudan exports on Egyptian trucks are allowed to leave through Ashkit border crossing.